-The purpose of the Divinity School Prize for Excellence in Teaching is to recognize and encourage the superior preparation of our doctoral students for careers in teaching.
+The Divinity School Prize for Excellence in Teaching recognizes and encourages the superior preparation of our doctoral students for careers in teaching.

 While the contents of teaching portfolios may vary, submissions for the Divinity School Prize for Excellence in Teaching should consist at minimum of the following items:

 - Philosophy of Teaching Statement (1-2 pages): A personal statement that communicates the goals and values that animate one's teaching.
 This essay should evidence one's ability to think critically about, learn from, and improve one's own teaching.
 It should explain how you approach the classroom.
 What motivates you as an instructor?
 What strategies have you used that have been effective?
 How do you measure student learning?
 For more on teaching statements, see the Center for Research on Learning and Teaching(University of Michigan).

 - Teaching Biography: A chronological list of all teaching assignments, including a brief description of each with such details as enrollment size, type of course, teaching role, and pedagogical approach.
 You may also list pedagogical training and teaching awards in this document.